Anishinaabe: Before the 1800s

 Before the arrival of the Europeans, and until at least the 1800s, many Anishinaabe were subsistence farmers.
 For example, the Odawa, centered in Michilimackinac, grew corn in the summers and generally moved south in smaller family groups in the winters to hunt game.
 They tapped sugar maples in the spring, and moved back to the main villages to prepare for the lake sturgeon spawning season and planting.

-They were "renowned" for their skills at making and using canoes and traded widely.
+They were renowned for their skills at making and using canoes and traded widely.

 Their kinship was patrilineal and most Anishinaabe doodemag enforced exogamy, the wife keeping and representing her father's doodem while her children would take on their father's doodem.
 For the first few years of a marriage, a husband would live with his wife's family, and then they would typically return to the husband's people.
-As a result, many Anishinaabe villages included people speaking different languages not only from different clans, but also from entirely different peoples, such as the Huron and even occasionally Sioux.
+As a result, many Anishinaabe villages included people speaking different languages not only from different clans, but also from entirely different peoples, such as the Wendat and even occasionally Sioux.

 Symbols and flags

 The thunderbird is a common symbol used to represent the Anishinaabe.
 In the 1970s, Nicholas R. Deleary of Chippewas of the Thames created a logo for what was then the Union of Ontario Indians.
 This logo features a black thunderbird in profile with an X-shaped body, in a circle.
 The Union of Ontario Indians later became the Anishinabek Nation.
 A variant of the logo using a red background was officially adopted in 1980.
 Both the white background and red background designs have been used as pan-Anishinaabe flags.
 Different Anishinaabe political organizations have their own specific flags and emblems.
-For example, the Menominee use a red thunderbird with a different styling for their great seal, whereas the Ho-Chunk flag depicts a thunderbird like a brown eagle.